toucansites/t-doc-template-demo/contents/docs/[03]template-basics/[04]creating-a-new-guide/index.md

 ## Create a new guide directory

+> Note The quickest way to create new content —whether it's a new guide or a new page— is to duplicate an existing one and update its details.

 Name the folder based on the guide title or a short identifier.
 For example:

      ```sh